gdmgent/Teaching-consensus/docs/consensus-css.md

 Using multiple files to structure your CSS is the preferred way in an HTTP2 world.
 Please only abstract to multiple files when it has a clear advantage.

 ### Class-based theming
-Theming using id's are not scalable, and we should avoid them as much as possible.
-When showing examples to students, please always stick to using the [BEM-methodology](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
+Theming using id's is not scalable, and we should avoid them as much as possible.

 ### Media queries
 Building on top of the principle of class-based theming en possible multiple files, we should group our media-queries right below the class that they will be overwriting.
 For the sake of simplicity, readability and maintainability.